Anaminus/roblox-cure/README.md

 	Each source in the `peers.server.packages` folder is converted to source code, then stored for later requiring.

-2. **Run native packages.**
+2. **Run global packages.**

-	Each source in the `native` folder is converted to source code, required, and added to the main environment automatically.
-This means that they share the same space as normal packages, which allows native packages to require other native packages.
-It also means that native packages will override normal packages that have the same name.
+	Each source in the `global` folder is converted to source code, required, and added to the main environment automatically.
+This means that they share the same space as normal packages, which allows global packages to require other global packages.
+It also means that global packages will override normal packages that have the same name.

-	Each native package is available in the main environment, and in the `shared` table, under the name of the package.
+	Each global package is available in the main environment, and in the `shared` table, under the name of the package.
 Sub-folders do not affect the name.